bvibber/hdrfix/readme.md

 * glam for vector/matrix math
 * png for reading input PNG
 * mtpng for writing output PNG
-* bindgen for converting C headers to Rust
+* jpegxr for the JPEG XR C libray (and through it, bindgen and cc)

 # Installation